surveyjs/survey-pdf/docs/Options-in-Constructor.md

 var surveyPDF = new SurveyPDF.SurveyPDF(json, options);
 ```

-For each particular question, you can override the default render behavior at the question level - by programmatically specifying a question's `readonlyRenderAs` custom property.
+For each question, you can override the default render behavior at the question level: programmatically specify a question's `readonlyRenderAs` custom property.

 ```js
 function saveSurveyToPdf(filename, surveyModel) {